forestgrape/coronavirus/6_prevention_and_treatment/movement.md

 ## Epidemiological Evidence

-### Epidemiological Evidence a Lifestyle with Movement is beneficial to the Covid-19 Prognosis
+### Epidemiological Evidence Movement is Beneficial
 There is epidemiological evidence supporting the above argumentation:
 * Countless athletes have caught Covid infections.
 Despite their fitness is thoroughly supervised and regularly competitively evaluated so that even a slight performance decrease is noticed - to my knowledge - no long term effects have been observed.
 Besides having a good health, adequate training likely helped to overcome Covid.
   > In 2021, sporadic cases of sportives with longer lasting effects or effects on their performance have been published.
 This effects could be associated to mRNA vaccinations which mess around with the immune system.